NREL-Sienna/Sienna/SiennaDocs/docs/src/how-to/install.md

 ### `FMMPEG.jl` error

-If you get an error regarding `FMMPEG.jl` being missing when running `using PowerGraphics.jl`, try uninstalling `PowerGraphics.jl`:
+If you get an error about building `FMMPEG.jl` (a dependency) when adding or running `using PowerGraphics.jl`, try uninstalling `PowerGraphics.jl`:

 ```julia